Extended mean field control: a global numerical solution via finite-dimensional approximation: Approximation of the value function

 \section{Approximation of the value function}

-As the law $\mu$ of the initial state belongs to $\Pcal_2(\R^d)$, the value function $v$ is defined on an infinite-dimensional space.
-The main idea of the following section is to consider the extended mean field control problem as the limit, for $N\to\infty$, of a cooperative $N$-player stochastic differential game; then, in \Cref{sec:numerics}, the resulting approximation will be employed to construct a numerical method.
-In particular, the approximation we propose exploits the link between the intrinsic value function $v$ and the value function of a finite-dimensional cooperative differential game, denoted below by $\bar v_N$ or $\bar v_{\varepsilon,N}$.
-Such a link has been theoretically established in \cite[Appendix A]{cosso2023master}, in a more restrictive framework.
-If compared with \cite{cosso2023master}, we allow ourselves to work under weaker assumptions on the coefficients, as we are not concerned with the formulation of the Master Bellman equation and the uniqueness of its solutions.
-Moreover, we extend the result in \cite{cosso2023master} by considering the additional dependence on the joint law of state and control in both drift and diffusion terms. \\
+As the law $\mu$ of the initial state belongs to $\Pcal_2(\R^d)$, the value function $v$ is defined on an infinite-dimensional measure space.
+The main idea of the following section is to consider the extended mean field control problem as the limit, for $N\to\infty$, of a cooperative $N$-player stochastic differential game; then, in \Cref{sec:numerics}, the resulting approximation will be employed to construct a numerical scheme.
+In particular, the approximation we propose exploits the link between the intrinsic value function $v$ and the value function of a finite-dimensional cooperative differential game, denoted in the following by $\bar v_N$ or $\bar v_{\varepsilon,N}$.
+This link has been theoretically established in \cite[Appendix A]{cosso2023master}, in a more restrictive framework.
+If compared with \cite{cosso2023master}, we allow ourselves to work under weaker assumptions on the coefficients, as we are not concerned with the formulation of the Master Bellman equation and the uniqueness of its viscosity solutions.
+Moreover, we extend the result in \cite{cosso2023master} by considering the additional dependence on the joint law of state and control in both drift and diffusion. \\

 We present the approximation result considering separately the case of non-degenerate and degenerate diffusion $\sigma$.
 By \textit{non-degenerate} we mean that there exists a constant $\theta>0$ such that for all $(t,x,a,\nu)\in[0,T]\times\R^d\times A\times\mathcal{P}_2^{X,\A}$ one has